 Co-Creative Conversation is potentially the needle in the filter bubble, the parliament of the population, the consensus point in the corporate crisis, the fall of fear politics, the guiding line of liminal leadership, the engagement of equals, the accountability of all.

-Merging the Gurteen Knowledge Café and conversational leadership with Cooperative Learning, Co-Creative Conversation nurtures and channels the pure human joy of being seen, being heard, and making a difference together across roles and across professional, racial, social and political divides.
+Merging the Gurteen Knowledge Café and conversational leadership with Cooperative Learning, Co-Creative Conversation nurtures and channels the pure human joy of being seen, being heard, and making a difference together across roles and across personal, professional, racial, social and political divides.
 Depending on design, context and present delegates, it can empower participants, uncover resources, define terms, tackle personal and professional issues, gel delegates – or share knowledge and insight as we saw last week when lectures and leaders at University of Roehampton took on poor attendance and engagement.

 The Co-Creative Conversation (at its current stage of development) involves 12 to 40 people in an explorative, stimulating and safe face-to-face exchange, and blends any mix of “authoritative input,” critical discussion and knowledge construction to achieve various outcomes, including learning effectively, drafting designs and even action planning.
 It is the ideal tool to unpick complex or potentially volatile issues with high stakes and many disunited stakeholders.